apache/flink/docs/content/docs/dev/table/tableApi.md

   <tbody>
     <tr>
       <td><code>over</code></td>
-      <td>Defines the length the window, either as time or row-count interval.</td>
+      <td>Defines the length of the window, either as time or row-count interval.</td>
     </tr>
     <tr>
       <td><code>on</code></td>